iterative/dvc.org/content/docs/command-reference/pull.md

 paths to tracked files or directories (including paths inside tracked directories), `.dvc` files, and stage names (found in `dvc.yaml`).

-After the data is in the cache, `dvc pull` uses OS-specific mechanisms like reflinks or hardlinks to put it in the workspace, trying to avoid copying.
+After the data is in the <abbr>cache</abbr>, `dvc pull` uses OS-specific mechanisms like reflinks or hardlinks to put it in the workspace, trying to avoid copying.
 See `dvc checkout` for more details.

-Note that the command `dvc status -c` can list files referenced in current stages (in `dvc.yaml`) or `.dvc` files, but missing from the <abbr>cache</abbr>.
+Note that the command `dvc status -c` can list files referenced in current stages (in `dvc.yaml`) or `.dvc` files, but missing from the cache.
 It can be used to see what files `dvc pull` would download.

 ## Options